AllegorithmicSAS/sat-scons/readme.md

 ## Thumbnail rendering using Arnold

-By default the thumbnail rendering is done using appleseed.
-To force using Arnold, change the `FORCE_ARNOLD` variable in `SConstruct` to True.
-The Arnold rendering code uses its Python API here [https://www.solidangle.com/].
+By default the thumbnail rendering is done using Arnold.

 The function in the sample essentially takes a set of PBR maps and sets up a scene with:
 * A Sphere textured with the PBR maps
 * A ground plane
 * A physical sky as a light source
 * A camera for rendering the image

-A thing to note here is that there is a lock around the Arnold code meaning there will only be one thumbnail being rendered at once.
+Note that there is a lock around the Arnold code meaning there will only be one thumbnail being rendered at once.
 This is done for two reasons:
 * The Arnold code is not written in a way where we can have two Arnold instances running at the same time meaning there will be issues in case we do parallel builds